junxit/us-congress-bills-113/metadata.md

 - 2013-01-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 8). (text: CR H65-68)
 - 2013-01-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 8).(text: CR H65-68)
 - 2013-01-14 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-01-15 — Pursuant to the provisions of H. Res.
+23, in the engrossment of H.R.
+152, the text of H.R.
+219 as passed by the House, was added as new matter at the end of H.R.
+152 and the title of H.R.
+152 was conformed to reflect the additional matter.
+- 2013-01-15 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2013-01-22 — Received in the Senate.